adityam/filter/README.md

 The above definition of a markdown filter creates two additional files: an "input" file and an "output" file, *irrespective of the number of times the environment is called*.
-For each markdown environment, ConTeXt overwrites the input file and pandoc overwrites the output file.
-This behavior is the default as I do not want to clutter the current directory with temporary files.
+For each markdown environment, ConTeXt overwrites the input file and pandoc overwrites the output file; as a result, the current directory is not cluttered with temporary files.
 The trade off is that for each document run, the filter is invoked as many times as the number of markdown environments.
-Since getting cross-referencing right normally takes two or three runs, effectively the filter is run two or three times more than required.
+Since getting cross-referencing right normally takes two to three runs, effectively the filter is run two or three times more than required.
 A filter like `pandoc` is fairly fast, so these extra runs are not noticeable.
 But some filters, like the R-programming language for which simply startup and exit takes about 0.3